AKB48: 2008–2010: Kamikyokutachi

 The group released its 11th major-label single, "10nen Sakura", on March 4, 2009.
 Also reaching number three on the Oricon charts in its first week, it was the group's first single to sell over 100,000 copies.
 The group's 12th major-label single, "Namida Surprise!", was released on June 24.
 Promotions included a handshaking-event ticket and a ballot for a member to headline its next single.
 "Namida Surprise!" sold 104,180 copies in its first week on the Oricon charts.
 AKB48's 13th single, "Iiwake Maybe", was released on August 26.
 Outselling rival SMAP's single, it reached number one on the Oricon Daily Singles Chart and number two on the Oricon Weekly Singles Chart.

-AKB48's Team A was guest of honor at the Japan Expo in Paris from July 2–5, 2009, performing an English version of "Ōgoe Diamond".
+AKB48's Team A was a guest of honor at the Japan Expo in Paris from July 2–5, 2009, performing an English version of "Ōgoe Diamond".
 The group made its U.S. debut with a show at Webster Hall in New York City on September 27.

 In October, three AKB48 singles ("10nen Sakura", "Namida Surprise!" and "Iiwake Maybe") were certified gold by the Recording Industry Association of Japan.
 Its 14th single, "River" released on October 21, debuted atop the Oricon Top 10 weekly chart and was the group's first number one.

 AKB48 released its 15th major-label single, "Sakura no Shiori", on February 17, 2010.
 In its first week, the single topped the Oricon chart with over 300,000 copies sold, the most by a Japanese female artist in seven years.
 This was the group's last single until the release of their first King Records album, Kamikyokutachi, which would top the Oricon album chart and be certified double platinum by the RIAJ for sales of over 500,000 copies.